-- 2. Any deviation that poses an imminent and substantial danger to public health, safety, or the environment shall be reported to the Secretary immediately by telephone or telefax.
+- a.
+In addition to monitoring reports required by this permit, the permittee shall promptly submit supplemental reports and notices in accordance with the following: - 1.
+Reserved. - 2.
+Any deviation that poses an imminent and substantial danger to public health, safety, or the environment shall be reported to the Secretary immediately by telephone or email.
 A written report of such deviation, which shall include the probable cause of such deviation, and any corrective actions or preventative measures taken, shall be submitted by the responsible official within ten (10) days of the deviation. - 3.
-Deviations for which more frequent reporting is required under this permit shall be reported on the more frequent basis. - 4.
+Any deviation that poses an imminent and substantial danger to public health, safety, or the environment shall be reported to the Secretary immediately by telephone or email.
+A written report of such deviation, which shall include the probable cause of such deviation, and any corrective actions or preventative measures taken, shall be submitted by the responsible official within ten (10) days of the deviation. - 4.
+Deviations for which more frequent reporting is required under this permit shall be reported on the more frequent basis. - 5.
 All reports of deviations shall identify the probable cause of the deviation and any corrective actions or preventative measures taken.